dockstore/dockstore-support/README.md

   }
 ]
 ```
 Here is an example map.JSON file.
 It keeps track of tools and their versions and meta-versions.
 It also contains information about an image's size on docker and its file size when saved locally.
 If an image was not able to be pulled, its <b>valid</b> field would be false.
 The <b>timesOfExecution</b> tracks the times the script has executed and the version of this tool's version has remained the same.
 The <b>path</b> refers to the saved image's local file path.
 If the image changes, as shown here, there would be a new version object.
-If the modified image is valid, the old version
+If the modified image is valid, the old version will have an empty path.

 ### HTML Report